-Superovulation is the production of many mature eggs in one menstrual cycle, usually triggered by a medication that stimulates the ovaries.
-Such medications include clomiphene, follicle-stimulating hormone (FSH), and gonadotropins.
+Superovulation is the production of many mature eggs in one menstrual cycle, usually triggered by a medicine that stimulates the ovaries.
+Such medicines include clomiphene, follicle-stimulating hormone (FSH), and gonadotropins.

-Superovulation with gonadotropins or FSH is monitored closely to prevent severe ovarian hyperstimulation, a potentially life-threatening condition.
+Superovulation with gonadotropins or FSH is watched closely to prevent severe ovarian hyperstimulation, a potentially life-threatening condition.

-While superovulation increases the likelihood of conception, it also increases the risk of becoming pregnant with more than one fetus, such as twins or triplets.
+Superovulation increases the likelihood of conception, but it also increases the risk of becoming pregnant with more than one fetus, such as twins or triplets.